Preet Bharara: Public corruption

-Bharara has said that "there is no prosecutor’s office in the state that takes more seriously the responsibility to root out public corruption in Albany and anywhere else that we might find it, and I think our record speaks for itself."
-During his tenure, Bharara has charged several current and former officials in public corruption cases, including Senator Vincent Leibell, Senator Hiram Monserrate, NYC Councilman Larry Seabrook, and Yonkers City Councilwoman Sandy Annabi.
-Bharara’s office uncovered an alleged corruption ring involving New York State Senator Carl Kruger.
+During his tenure, Bharara "successfully prosecuted a dozen current or former state legislators, as well as 15 local officials, party leaders, political consultants and fund-raisers, including two current or former New York City Council members.
+Only one was acquitted".
+Bharara charged Republican Senator Vincent Leibell, Democratic Senator Hiram Monserrate, Democratic New York City Councilman Larry Seabrook, and Democratic Yonkers City Councilwoman Sandy Annabi.
+Bharara’s office uncovered an alleged corruption ring involving New York State Senator Carl Kruger, a Democrat.
 In April 2012, Kruger was sentenced to seven years in federal prison.
 In February 2011, Bharara announced the indictment of five consultants working on New York City’s electronic payroll and timekeeping project, CityTime, for misappropriating more than $80 million from the project.
-The investigation has expanded with five additional defendants being charged, including a consultant who allegedly received more than $5 million in illegal kickbacks on the projects.

-In early 2013, Bharara oversaw the conviction of New York City Police Department officer Gilberto Valle, who was part of an alleged plot to rape and then cook and eat (cannibalize) women.
-Bharara and his team argued that Valle had done more than hypothesize, think, or speculate (in online networks where such fantasies are discussed), but had moved on from being a possible danger to others to the criminal planning phase and had even visited the street where one of the women lived, at the behest of another defendant.
-However, the defense and others who objected to the verdict argued that all he had done was fantasize, not plan, and that such thoughts or online posts, however twisted, were still protected.
-The defense team (Robert Baum and Julia L. Gatto) may ask the judge to set aside the verdict, or may appeal.
-If he does keep the felony conviction and is sentenced, Valle would automatically no longer serve in law enforcement.

-On April 2, 2013, Bharara unsealed federal corruption charges against New York State Senator Malcolm Smith, New York City Councilman Dan Halloran, and several other Republican party officials.
+On April 2, 2013, Bharara unsealed federal corruption charges against Democratic New York State Senator Malcolm Smith, Republican New York City Councilman Dan Halloran, and several other Republican party officials.
 The federal complaint alleged that Smith attempted to secure a spot on the Republican ballot in the 2013 New York City mayoral election through bribery and fraud.